-All children enter the school grounds via the pedestrian gate.
-During the school day, the gates to the school are locked and codes are held by school staff.
+All children enter the school grounds via the front gate.
+During the school day, the gate to the school is locked.
+Staff have codes to the side gate.
 When the gates are open at the beginning and end of the day, the gates are manned by school staff on a rota basis.
 Children enter their classrooms via the external door where they are greeted by the class teacher.